classilla/6o6/README.md

 ## General system requirements

 6o6 runs on any NMOS or CMOS 6502 with sufficient RAM and at least 11 free bytes of zero page space, four of which must be two-byte pairs for address storage.
-However, because it uses self-modifying code for speed, it is currently not possible to run it directly from an EPROM or other read-only memory, though it may be copied from one into RAM on startup.
+However, because it uses self-modifying code for speed, it is currently not possible to run it directly from an EPROM or other read-only memory, though it may be copied from one into RAM on startup (it should compress easily as much of the code is unrolled).

 6o6 is cross-assembled from assembly source into a 6502-compatible binary using the portable [`xa65`](http://www.floodgap.com/retrotech/xa/) assembler, which is in basic C and compiles on a wide variety of operating systems and architectures. `xa65` (hereafter `xa`, its primary executable) has a C-like preprocessor which 6o6 uses heavily for inlining and macros.
 As such, other cross-assemblers are not currently supported (see _Issues and pull requests_ for more about this - there's a reason it's the way it is).